Loves to share her views on issues that everybody should be aware of.

 5. Analyse Your Monthly Budget

-All of these expenses should be similar in amount each month except maybe in winter where some might increase.
+All of these expenses should be similar amounts every month except maybe in winter where some expenses might increase.

 Once you have a realistic idea of all of your expenses, then subtract your total monthly expenses from your total monthly salary.
-Whatever is leftover is what should be saved each month
+Whatever is leftover is what should be saved each month.

 What if I have nothing left over?